appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/README.md

 ![Connecting to Datasources](</img/connecting-to-data-sources.png>)

-After creating and configuring a datasource, you can query the datasource and bind the response in the [UI](/core-concepts/building-ui) to [display data](/core-concepts/data-access-and-binding).
+After creating and configuring a datasource, you can query the datasource and bind the results in the [UI](/core-concepts/building-ui) to [display data](/core-concepts/data-access-and-binding).

+Datasources configured within an application can be accessed by all the developers who are members of the workspace.

 <div class="containerGridSampleApp">